yeahhoo/projects/java-tasks/java-mock/README.md

 MockCreator.mockStatic(MyFinalClass.class);
 ```

-Api for mocking static and object methods are the same which is a good thing about it.
+The API for mocking static and object methods are the same which is a good thing about it.
 Full examples of doing this shown below:

 ```java
 @RunWith(MockActionJUnitRunner.class)